Fresh Start: Offers in Compromise, Lien & Levy Relief

 What is the IRS "Fresh Start" program?

-Offers in Compromise, which are part of the IRS "Fresh Start" program, are an area of particular focus for tax attorney Daniel W. Layton.
+Offers in Compromise (Form 656), which are part of the IRS "Fresh Start" program, are an area of particular focus for tax attorney Daniel W. Layton.
 If you are considering an Offer in Compromise as a pathway to your "fresh start," you may be surprised at how expensive some of the heavily advertised "tax relief" companies cost in the long run.
 These companies sometimes require a large up-front and non-refundable fee and, once that fee is in their hands, subject their clients to high staff turnover and give their clients very little personal attention.
 As a result, they can sometimes be more expensive and less effective than if you hired a reputable and experienced attorney.
 When you need to get out from under the weight of crushing tax debt, you need the job done right the first time, you need personal attention, and you need an experienced local tax attorney who cares about you and your family.

 Mr. Layton has effectively submitted Offer in Compromise requests and successfully defended those requests before the IRS, in some cases* getting the IRS to relieve them more than a million dollars of taxes, interest, and penalties.
 Offers in Compromise is more than simply submitting a financial statement.
 The IRS performs a detailed and thorough investigation of your income, expenses and assets.
 If an inexperienced CPA or lawyer fails to correctly identify and characterize your financial items, and fails to advocate zealously for the most favorable treatment of your particular circumstances, it can cost you thousands of dollars or dash your hopes of negotiating tax relief entirely.